 Work Package 1: Project Management

-Start: 0 Activity Type: MGT
+Start: 0 Activity Activity Type: MGT

-Site JACU JACU EFO BAR BAZ al
+Site JACU EFO BAR BAZ all

 Effort 2 2 2 2 8

-- To perform the administrative, scientific/technical, and financial management of the project - · To co-ordinate the contacts with the EU - · To control quality and timing of project results and to resolve conflicts - · To set up inter-project communication rules and mechanisms
+- · To perform the administrative, scientific/technical, and financial management of the project - · To co-ordinate the contacts with the EU - · To control quality and timing of project results and to resolve conflicts - To set up inter-project communication rules and mechanisms

 Based on the Consortium Agreement, i.e. the contract with the European Commission, and based on the financial and administrative data agreed, the project manager will carry out the overall project management, including administrative management.
-A project quality handbook will be defined, and a iPoWr help-desk for answering questions about the format (first project-internal, and after month 12 public) will be established.
-The project management will...we can even reference deliverables: M1.3 and even the variant with a title: M1.3: Periodic activity report
+A project quality handbook will be defined, and a iPoWr help-desk for answering questions about the format (first project-internal, and after month 12 Done:11

-&lt;sup>12EDNOTE: maybe automate the milestones
+12EDNOTE: maybe automate the milestones

-&lt;sup>3The work package number is the first number in the deliverable number.
+2The work package number is the first number in the deliverable number.